aengebretson/tensorj/README.md

-# tj
+# TensorJ
-TenorJ - a J programming language interface to tensorflow
+A J programming language interface to Tensorflow

 ---